Rian8337/osu-droid-module/README.md

         -   Uses cursor movement and beatmap difficulty data to detect.
         -   Two hand detection is not practical as it's still a WIP.

+An error margin should be expected from difficulty and performance calculator due to differences between C# (the language that osu!lazer uses) and TypeScript.

 All features that the module offers are interchangeable with two gamemodes where they are applicable (such as difficulty and performance calculator):

 -   osu!droid